Narasimman-V/pagination-x/README.md

 		]
 	};

-- **title** Optional attribute.
+- **title** Optional property.
 If action column feature is enabled, this gives header name to the action column.
 If not set, default value is 'Actions'.
-- **colWidth** Optional attribute.
+- **colWidth** Optional property.
 The width for the action column.
-- **htmlAttrbs** Optional attribute.
+- **htmlAttrbs** Optional property.
 The HTML attributes for the action column (which is a <td\> of HTML <table\>.
 This is a simple yet powerful option.
 Any number of HTML attributes can be set in a single string.
 From design perspective, this improves performance also (since we can avoid a concatenation operation internally for each attribute).
 In the sample snippet above, htmlAttrbs has both 'id' and 'class' HTML attributes of <td\>.
 You can give any number of HTML attributes verbatim as shown above.
 It should be a simple string as if copied from the <td\> settings of a HTML <table\>.
-- **actions** Mandatory attribute.
+- **actions** Mandatory property.
 This is where the button(s) or link(s) or both for the action column are configured.
 For each button or link, a JSON definition object is added.
 In the sample snippet above, we have a button and a link.
 Following are the properties of this JSON object.
 	- **name** Mandatory property.
 Name of the HTML button or link.
 This property is used to map the handler for the click event of the button or link in the 'action-handlers' attribute.
 Please refer section 'action-handlers' below for details.
 	- **type** Optional property.
 Type of the action element.
 At the moment, only two types are supported - button and link.
 Default type is Button.
 It's value should be 'Button' for buttons and 'Link' for links.
 	- **href** Mandatory property if 'type' is 'Link'.
 Gives the URL for the HTML link.